-Glucose is essential to carry out many metabolic functions that keep us alive.
-It is the primary source of energy.
-It is also a component of the body's bigger structural molecules such as glycoproteins and glycolipids.
+Our bodies are not designed to consume large amounts of carbohydrates.
 There was only a small amount of carbohydrate in our diets 100,000 years ago and for the hunters and gatherers then it was only seasonally available.
-Our bodies were therefore not designed to consume large amounts of carbohydrates.
-Although glucose itself is vital it is not required in our diet as it can be produced from fat or protein through a process called gluconeogenesis.
-We therefore do not 'run out' of energy if we adopt a low or very low carbohydrate diet.
-The main role of carbohydrate therefore is as a quick energy source.
+Unlike fat and protein, which are essential for many of our body tissue structures and functions, the main role of carbohydrate is as a quick energy source.
+However, when there is insufficient energy from sugar or glycogen, we do not 'run out' of energy.
+Instead, our body uses protein and fat for energy.
 Whilst we have receptors for protein and fat to tell us when we have had enough, there are no such receptors for carbohydrate.
 When we eat meals containing predominantly protein or fat, we develop a sense of fullness.
-That is protein and fat in a low carbohydrate meal program reduce the feeling of hunger.
-Although more difficult you can still put on weight if energy from protein and fat ingestion is higher than energy expenditure.
+That is protein and fat in a low carbohydrate eating program reduce the feeling of hunger.
+Although more difficult you can still put on weight if your protein and fat intake is higher than energy expenditure.